makerinc/babel-plugin-jsx-metadata/README.md

 - **HTML Elements** (lowercase): `div`, `button`, `span`
   - Add `data-rendered-by` pointing to the file that authored them
-  - Add `data-component-line` with source line number
+  - Add `data-component-line-start` and `data-component-line-end` with source line range

 ## Configuration Options